bdragon300/go-asyncapi/docs/go-asyncapi/content/code-generation/code-layout.md

 Layout is a series of rules that includes condition and rule fields.
 During the generation process, every entity is checked against every rule, and if it matches, it's rendered according to the rule.

 Entities that do not match any rule are ignored.
+This means, for example, if you would have empty rules list, the tool would not generate any code at all.

 So, the layout rules may be used for the following purposes: